thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 by previous versions of TLS.
 Applications are therefore responsible for transmitting payloads that are either compressed or use a more efficient encoding otherwise.

-With regards to the handshake itself various strategies have been applied to reduce the size of the exchanged payloads.
+With regards to the handshake itself, various strategies have been applied to reduce the size of the exchanged payloads.
 TLS and DTLS 1.3 use less overhead, depending on the type of confirmations, when compared to previous versions of the protocol.
 Additionally, the work Compact TLS (cTLS) has taken compression of the handshake